Ludophilia/Minishell/docs/parser.md

 - `ls "srcs/*.c"`
 	- ls: cannot access 'srcs/*.c': No such file or directory
 	- The `*` character is not expanded to its value
-	- error code: 2
+	- exit status: 2

 - `stat "$HOME"`
 	- execute stat <path_to_home>
 	- $HOME is expanded to its value
-	- error code: 0
+	- exit status: 0

 #### Strange cases